swarateja2005/devops/README.md

-this is an event registration form..
+this is an event registration form